FranckFord10/spotify-yt-dlp-downloader/readme.md

 │   └── prototype.py       # First version of this entire app
 │
 ├── data/
-│   ├── tracks.json            # Track list (with artist, album, track, uri)
-│   ├── failed_downloads.json  # Tracks that failed to download
+│   ├── exportify              # Directory where you should place your exportify csv files │   ├── tracks.json            # Track list (with artist, album, track, uri) │   ├── failed_downloads.json  # Tracks that failed to download
 │   └── download_history.json  # Downloaded tracks history